 2. It is unusual to have a single institutional investor like Van Eck as the biggest shareholder of our ASX300 company, with a 9.72% stake.
 Did Van Eck meet with Fiona Morgan ahead of her re-election today to assess their position and have they ever requested a board seat.
 What sort of access do they get to directors and management?

-Answer: we never hear from them.
+Answer: chair said we never hear from them.
 They are an ETF which drives the price higher when things are good and drive it lower when things are bad.
 An interesting perspective.
 Listen to audio via Twitter.

-3. Rather than our newest director Paul joining the board tomorrow, why didn't we put him up for election today, just like Fiona Morgan, so he would have a mandate from shareholders rather than serving for 364 days before facing an election.
+3. Rather than our newest director Paul joining the board tomorrow, why didn't we put him up for election today, just like Fiona Morgan, so he would have a mandate from shareholders rather than serving for 364 days before facing an election?

 4. Could the CEO summarise his past LTI grants as to whether they have vested or lapsed.
 Also, has he ever sold any ordinary shares in the company or bought any on market without relying on an incentive scheme to build his equity position in the company?
 Please don't say look it up in the annual report and through ASX announcements.
 It's complicated over many years and the CEO could factually summarise the situation in 30 seconds.